ydhn/DelphiEasyThread/README.md

 ```

 ## Example
-This repository is a example implementation using AnonThread, making an Indy HTTP component to get http transaction.
+This repository is an example implementation using AnonThread, making an Indy HTTP component to get http transaction.